Sisi & I

-Sisi & I (Sisi & Ich) is a 2023 historical black comedy film written and directed by Frauke Finsterwalder and co-written by Christian Kracht, starring Susanne Wolff as Empress Elisabeth of Austria and Sandra Hüller as Countess Irma Sztáray.
+Sisi & I (Sisi & Ich) is a 2023 historical black comedy film directed by Frauke Finsterwalder, who co-wrote the screenplay with Christian Kracht.
+It stars Susanne Wolff as Empress Elisabeth of Austria and Sandra Hüller as Countess Irma Sztáray.
 It tells a fictionalized story of Empress Elisabeth of Austria from the point of view of her lady-in-waiting, Irma Sztáray.
 The film is an international co-production between Germany, Switzerland and Austria.
 Sisi & I made its world premiere in the Panorama section of the 2023 Berlin Film Festival on 19 February 2023.
-It will be released theatrically in Austria by Panda Film, and in Germany and Switzerland by DCM on 30 March 2023.
+It was released theatrically in Austria by Panda Film, and in Germany and Switzerland by DCM on 30 March 2023.